ACMILabs/slackbox/README.md

     /jukebox Bell Biv DeVoe – Poison

+## ACMI Additions

+This is a fork of the excellent project by [Benchmark](http://benchmark.co.uk).
+Our two tiny additions:

+* The response sent back to Slack is in JSON format, using `response_type` : `in_channel` for when a track is successfully added to the Spotify playlist.
+* The response sent to Slack is appended with a permalink URI of the playlist so you can direct users there to list to your tracks.
+This is stored in the `SPOTIFY_PERMALINK` environment variable.

 ##Installation

 First you'll want to create your Slack Slash Command, which you can do by going to your [Slash Commands page](https://my.slack.com/services/new/slash-commands).